ekibun/flutter_qjs/README.md

 ## Getting Started

-1. Creat a `FlutterJs` object.
-Make sure call `close` to terminate thread and release memory when you don't need it.
+1. Create a `FlutterJs` object.
+Make sure call `destroy` to terminate thread and release memory when you don't need it.

 ```dart
 FlutterJs engine = FlutterJs();